CommonGateway/PetStore/README.md

 - [Public Code (file about this API and makes it searchable)](https://github.com/CommonGateway/PetStore/blob/main/publiccode.yaml)
 - [Stoplight.io (OAS editing tool)](https://conduction.stoplight.io/docs/pet-store)

+It is also possible to [use this API with the skeleton-app](#running-the-api-with-the-skeleton-app).

 ## Creating your repository from this template

 To use this repository as a template, you will need a GitHub account.
 Make sure you have a GitHub account and are logged in on [GitHub](https://github.com).
 When you are logged in you can see a `Use this template` button in the top right corner of [this repository](https://github.com/CommonGateway/PetStoreAPI).
 Then select the owner and fill in a nice name for your new repository.
 After creating your new repository, please follow these steps: